Friso-Hollandic Wars: Second period of détante (1348–1396)

-The war for East Friesland (1396-1411)
+War for East Friesland (1396–1411)

 After almost fifty years of peace, Albert of Bavaria resumed the war in 1396 with a large scale military campaign.
 For this he called up his vassals from Holland, Zeeland, Hainaut and the Upper Palatinate (in modern-day Bavaria) and the nobles who a fief-rent from him, who were mostly from the Rhineland.
 Furthermore, the Kings of England and France and the Duke of Burgundy sent contingents of knights and men-at-arms.

 The main reasons for this sudden return to prominence of the Frisian matter, seem to have had virtually nothing to do with the Frisians themselves.
 In Holland, the leaders of the Hoek party had been banned since 1393, and Albert had had a falling-out with his son and heir, William of Ostrevant, who was very pro-Hoek and anti-Kabeljauw.
 Shortly before 1396 though, there was a reconciliation between father and son, which was also meant to heal the rift between the Hoeks and Kabeljauws, promoting their newfound unity at home by making war abroad.

 Furthermore, the bishop of Utrecht, Frederik III van Blankenheim, had been very active in the north of late.
 In 1395 he captured the stronghold of Coevorden, in Drenthe, and if Albert was not quick the bishop would grab the Frisian territories from under his nose.

 In August 1396 an army of perhaps 9,000 men, led by Albert himself and William of Ostrevant, landed near Kuinre, which was actually just outside the Frisian borders.
 However, the Frisians were waiting for them, and the landing cost the Hollanders many lives.